KxSystems/docs/docs/wp/embedpy-lasso/index.md

 [kx.com/machine-learning](https://kx.com/discover/machine-learning/).

-## :fontawesome-solid-user: Author
+## Author

-Samantha Gallagher is a kdb+ consultant for Kx and has worked in leading financial institutions for a range of asset classes.
+**Samantha Gallagher** is a kdb+ consultant for Kx and has worked in leading financial institutions for a range of asset classes.
 Currently based in London, she is designing, developing and maintaining a kdb+ system for corporate bonds at a top-tier investment bank.